deepak-k-zefr/ML-Notes/README.md

 More Reading: [precision and recall-Scikit Learn](http://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html)

 [Precision and Recall](https://upload.wikimedia.org/wikipedia/commons/2/26/Precisionrecall.svg)!

-Precision (P) is defined as the number of true positives (T_p) over the number of true positives plus the number of false positives (F_p).
+Precision (P) is defined as the number of true positives (Tp) over the number of true positives plus the number of false positives (Fp).

 ![Precision =](https://wikimedia.org/api/rest_v1/media/math/render/svg/26106935459abe7c266f7b1ebfa2a824b334c807)

-Recall (R) is defined as the number of true positives (T_{p}) over the number of true positives plus the number of false negatives (F_n).
+Recall (R) is defined as the number of true positives (Tp}) over the number of true positives plus the number of false negatives (Fn).

 ![Recall =](https://wikimedia.org/api/rest_v1/media/math/render/svg/4c233366865312bc99c832d1475e152c5074891b)

-These quantities are also related to the (F_1) score, which is defined as the harmonic mean of precision and recall.
+These quantities are also related to the (F1) score, which is defined as the harmonic mean of precision and recall.

 ## What is Bayes’ Theorem?
 How is it useful in a machine learning context?